aerial view of a city's streets, buildings and cars inundated by floodwaters

 Further reading:

-“This was a worst-case scenario,” said Joseph Pica, director of the Office of Observations for the National Weather Service at the National Oceanic and Atmospheric Administration, who lives in the Asheville area.
+“This was a worst-case scenario,” said Joseph Pica, deputy director of the National Centers for Environmental Information within the National Oceanic and Atmospheric Administration, who lives in the Asheville area.
 “That combination of rainfall showing up ahead of Helene and then the storm itself was what made the flooding so bad.
 But those are the kinds of scenarios that we are seeing more and more often.”

 Experts called the fallout from Helene not a 100-year flood, a term that is often bandied about when it comes to big storms and flooding, but a 1-in-1,000-year event.
 But, as Pica said, with extreme weather events occurring more often and engineers relying on the 100-year flood model to design the nation’s critical infrastructure, many believe it’s time for this type of risk evaluation – or at least the phrase attached to it – to be retired.